 - End with a call to action – what do you want them to do tonight?
 Enjoy the food?
 Help themselves to the open bar?
 Get on the dancefloor?
 Tell them! 🙂

-If you’d rather not speak to everyone out loud at the reception, but you still like the idea of addressing your guests, consider writing a note on the menus at their place setting instead!
+If you’d rather not speak to everyone out loud at the reception, but you still like the idea of addressing your guests, consider writing a “thank you” note on the ceremony programs or menus!

 I hope I’ve convinced you to include at least one of these elements on your wedding day, if not all of them!
 Believe me, you will be so glad you did when you’re able to watch your final wedding video and hear all the excitement, nerves, and emotion in your own voices as you share your feelings on one of the most special days of your life.